KeithWilliamsGMIT/Data-Representation-And-Querying-Project/README.md

 After considering the above goals I chose to develop a webapp similar to Twitter.

 ##### MVP
 The MVP will only contain features vital to any social network.
 It should have a user friendly layout and should also be designed so that additional features will be easy to integrate.
-With this in mind I decided that the MVP should have four views.
+With this in mind I decided that the MVP should have five views.

-1. Sign in and login view
+1. Sign up and login views
    - The sign up and login will be very basic.
 There will be no email confirmation, forgot/reset password option or "remember me" option.
 2. Feeds view
    - The feed view will allow users to write posts, but they can only be plain text, and to read other peoples posts.